awsdocs/aws-systems-manager-user-guide/doc_source/automation-setup.md

 However, the following situations require that you specify a service role for Automation:
 + When you want to restrict a user's privileges on a resource, but you want the user to run an automation that requires elevated privileges\.
 In this scenario, you can create a service role with elevated privileges and allow the user to run the automation\.
-+ When you create a State Manager association that runs a runbook\.
++ When you create a Systems Manager State Manager association that runs a runbook\.
 + When you have operations that you expect to run longer than 12 hours\.
 + When you are running a runbook not owned by Amazon that uses the `aws:executeScript` action to call an AWS API operation or to act on an AWS resource\.
 For information, see [Permissions for using runbooks](automation-document-script.md#execution-permissions)\.